AVIE for Individuals

 The requirements and application process are the same as the onshore Partner visa, however, applicants are not automatically granted a Bridging Visa A upon lodgement.
 It may be possible to obtain a Bridging Visa in certain circumstances.

-Again, in most cases the temporary subclass 309 is granted first with a period of time before appling for the permanent subclass 100.
+Again, in most cases the temporary subclass 309 is granted first with a period of time before applying for the permanent subclass 100.
 Applicants can be inside or outside Australia for processing and grant of the permanent visa.

 Prospective Marriage Visa